-The only bill that was brought before Parliament was the Electronic Communications Amendment Bill (2018).
+The only Bill that brought before Parliament was the Electronic Communications Amendment Bill (2018).
 After an initial round of public parliamentary hearings, it was withdrawn shortly before the elections in May 2019.
-The reasons for this withdrawal appear to be the controversial spectrum issues and specifically the Wireless Open Access Network (WOAN), which if legally challenged could hold up the release of high-demand spectrum, already delayed for six years.
+The reasons for this withdrawal appear to be the controversial spectrum issues and specifically the Wireless Open Access Network (WOAN), which, if legally challenged, could further delay the release of high-demand spectrum that had already missed the deadline by six years.

 While there are controversial elements of the White Paper presented in the Electronic Communications Amendment Bill (see below for more detail on the open-access principle, amendments to spectrum management policy, and their overlapping in the creation of a single national wireless open-access network), it does contain a number of potential benefits for the ICT sector.
-Rather than identifying a single statesponsored operator to deliver on national broadband objectives, the Paper proposes to increase competition in the service layer, in order to offer better value to end-users.
+Rather than identifying a single state-sponsored operator to deliver on national broadband objectives, the Paper proposes to increase competition in the service layer, in order to offer better value to end-users.